Bloodsucking Bugs

 Sometimes it works for us but has a side effect: it creates a problem for someone else.
 And we may not be aware of the unintended consequence unless someone shouts “Oi!”
 It may be too late by then of course.

 In the improvement-by-design world we choose to study first, and to find the causal roots of the system behaviour we are seeing.
-Our first objective is a diagnosis.
+Our first objective is a causal diagnosis.

-With that we can propose rational design changes that we anticipate will deliver the improvement we seek without creating adverse effects.
+With that we can propose rational design changes that we anticipate will deliver the improvement we seek without creating adverse side effects.

-But we have learned the hard way that our intuition can trick us … so we need a way to test our designs … a safe and controlled way.
-We need a crash test dummy!
+And we have learned the hard way that our intuition can trick us … so we need a way to test our proposed designs … in a safe, and controlled, and measured way.

 And with their feedback we can re-visit our design and improve it further, or we can use it to offer evidence-based assurance that our design is fit-for-purpose.

 Safety and Quality Assurance is improvement-by-design.
-Diagnosis-and-treatment.

 Safety and Quality Control is improvement-by-desire.
-Suck-and-see.

 If you were a passenger or a patient … which option would you prefer?